council

 Council personnel must:

-• conduct themselves with the highest standards of integrity, impartiality and accountability; and
+• Conduct themselves with the highest standards of integrity, impartiality and accountability; and

-• perform public duties without favouritism, bias or for personal gain.
+• Perform public duties without favouritism, bias or for personal gain.

 The appropriate handling of offers of gifts, benefits and hospitality is critical to earning and sustaining public trust.